appbead/webkit-wiki/Rebaseline-Server-Wishlist.md

 * Bug: don't list reftests, it is not possible to rebaseline them
     * `garden-o-matic` gets this right
 * Bug: footer is not stick to the bottom, it is scrolled with page and permanently hides part of test results.
 It also scrolls with page in horizontal direction, which harms usability
+* Bug: if test doesn't have expected result (MISSING), text and image actual results are not shown.
+Requires modification of full_results.json contents to include `"actual": "TEXT"` or `"actual": "IMAGE+TEXT"` for tests with MISSING expectation

+### Performance

+* Add all files from queue with a single git command.
+Right now separate HTTP request to server is issued for each file.

+Or maybe just do `git add` immediately instead of using queue, and `git reset` for "unqueue" action ("x").
+This solves persistence issue (see below) and may be fast enough.

 ### Ergonomical issues
 * Improve color scheme for better text visibility